Remdesivir Given Regulatory Fast-Track to Market

 WASHINGTON (CN) — The Food and Drug Administration has given emergency-use approval to the antiviral drug remdesivir, allowing the product to reach the market without the typically required data supporting its safety and success.

-O’Day said the FDA granted the approval after determining it was “reasonable to believe” the drug is beneficial for Covid-19 patients, and based on the lack of alternative treatments already on the market.
+In a statement, the FDA said it granted the approval after determining it was “reasonable to believe” the drug is beneficial for Covid-19 patients, and based on the lack of alternative treatments already on the market.
 With the emergency authorization, doctors can administer remdesivir to patients with “suspected or laboratory-confirmed Covid-19” who are hospitalized with a severe case of the disease, according to an FDA statement.

 “Today’s action is an important step in our efforts to collaborate with innovators and researchers to provide sick patients timely access to new therapies where appropriate, while at the same time supporting research to further evaluate whether they are safe and effective,” FDA Commissioner Stephen Hahn said.